Decongestants are a type of medicine that can provide short-term relief for a blocked or stuffy nose (nasal congestion).

 Side effects of decongestants

-Decongestant medicines don't usually have side effects, and any side effects you may experience are usually mild.
+Decongestant medicines don't usually have side effects.
+If you do experience any side effects, these will usually be mild.

 These side effects should pass after you stop taking the medication.

-More serious side effects can also occur, such as hallucinations and severe allergic reactions (anaphylaxis), but these are very rare.
+More serious side effects can also occur, like hallucinations and severe allergic reactions (anaphylaxis), but these are very rare.

 Interactions with other medications